sixuanhan/CS60-Computer-Networks/lab1.md

 ### a
 The IP address of packetbender.com is 71.19.146.5.

 Using Autonomous System Lookup, The Autonomous System Number is 47066, whose name is PRGMR.

+Connectivity: upstream Hurricane Electric LLC, Tier 1 AS: AS701 Verizon, AS3356 Lumen, etc.

 ### b
 ```bash